The Jing DNB website was a blog I made in 2005 (or thereabouts) and operated semi-anonymously until about 2011.

 The design and programming was extremely 2005, except for maybe the Jing DNB sharp teeth guy.

-And here’s what the site looks like on the old Dell D600, the same laptop I used to make this (and other) websites back in 2005.
+And here’s what the site looks like on the old Dell D600, the same laptop I used to make the Jing DNB website (amongst others) back in 2005.